Seminar Goals and Objectives

 For health and safety considerations, children under the age of 16 will not be admitted to the exhibits, poster sessions, or educational programs.

 In an effort to be more ecologically responsible, handouts and poster booklets will not be available in large quantities in printed format.
 All handouts and poster information will be available on the TSHP website for download and print.
+All information may also be found on our conference mobile app.
 Thank you for your support.